mjoras/SCONE-PROTOCL/documents/charter.md

 3. Provides information other than the throughput advice

-4. Signals throughput advice using off-path interfaces.
+4. Signals throughput advice out of band

 ## Program of Work